open-telemetry/opentelemetry-cpp/examples/metrics_simple/README.md

 double_counter->Add(val, labelkv);
 ```

-5: To use hitogram instrumet, a view with proper `InstrumentType` and `AggregationType`
+5: To use histogram instrument, a view with proper `InstrumentType` and `AggregationType`
 has to be added to the provider.

 ```cpp